top of page

-In other words, I try to construct a discreet eroticism through the pulse of lines and the interlacing of dark and light, so the viewer hovers in a state of “almost.”
-And within these accents I am always searching for what I call a “visual G-spot”—the point where the brush pauses just enough to create a climax, holding the viewer in a half-suspended, yet burning intensity.
+Through the pulse of lines and the interlacing of dark and light, a discreet eroticism is constructed, holding the viewer in a state of “almost.”
+Within these accents lies a search for a “visual G-spot”—the precise point where the brush pauses to create a climax, holding the viewer in a half-suspended yet burning intensity.
+This philosophy is the heartbeat of the Sensual Art Objects produced by Hand-Fetish-Projects®.

 PEASANTRY PLAINESS - after Nguyễn Bính’s “Chân Quê”